Read the latest Rochester This Week on Substack

 7. Stay Active with Winter Snow Sports

-January is one of the best times to embrace winter instead of fighting it.
+January is one of the best times to embrace winter rather than fight it.
 Try snowshoeing at a nature center, cross-country skiing through a county park, or sledding and tubing on a local hill.
 Fresh air, movement, and a little sunshine can do wonders for shaking off the mid-winter blues.

 8. Make It a Gallery Day